sofiabravo103/git_training_session/README.md

-# git_training_session
+# git training session
-Exercises for learning to use git
+Exercises to learn how to use basic git commands and concepts